sebug/noisy-neighbors/README.md

     cd noisy-neighbors
     az deployment group create -f ./main.bicep -g NoisyNeighborsRG

+After it's in place, go to the app storage account and upload your exe that you want to test.

 Finally, go to the resource group and one of the VMs and put Bastion into place to connect.